-When we walk down to the lake, Guide Dog isn't anxious to get into the water (contrary to common belief, Poodles are not exactly water dogs: they were bred to chase down poultry) but she does enjoy the place, its people, the climate.
-As do I!
-But then, she and I like all our 'homes' - our "Three Castles" (I've always liked the fancy tobacco company's tin: it's such a posh idea to have three castles, even if - as is true for us - ours are cottages rather than mansions) and she manages very well the travel it takes to get from one to the other.
+When we walk down to the lake, Guide Poodle isn't anxious to get into the water (contrary to common belief, Poodles are not water dogs: they were bred to chase down poultry) but she does enjoy the place, its people, the climate.
+As do I, But then, she and I like all our 'homes' - our "Three Castles" (I've always liked the fancy tobacco company's tin: it's such a posh idea to have three castles, even if, as is true for us, ours are cottages rather than mansions) and she manages very well the travel it takes to get from one to the other.

 Had weather permitted, the GDF would have been able to arrange for Guide Poodle to get to the airport in Phoenix to travel with me but they are so snow-bound back east, the roads are so icy, all travel is dangerous.
 Still, this trip is special: I had, I thought, arranged to meet up with a gal pal from our village who's gone to see family in the USA, who drove to Spokane from New Denver, left her truck parked at Spokane airport, whose return flight to Spokane happens to require a 2-hour Phoenix layover.
 The plan was to have gotten a seat on the very same plane that is her return flight so we'd get to share stories, marvel at how the combined efforts of myriads of strangers has made it possible for us to travel together.
 After the plane landed, the plan was to gather up selves and stuff, retrieve her truck, hoist stuff and selves therein; she'd point the nose of her truck northerly, drive us to the international border where diligent Canada Customs and Immigration folk would ask where we've been, why we went where we did, what have we brought back with us?